 This was supposed to be the year of 5G.
 Did the coronavirus change that?

 The answer is a firm “maybe.”
 To some extent, it might depend on where you live (China versus the United States), which mobile carrier you use, and which type of phone you buy.

 Considering that the virus hit China first, it’s actually kind of surprising how little the crisis may have set back that key player.
 The United States and Europe, however, as well as iPhone maker Apple (AAPL), could experience some delays before this important new technology debuts.
 These delays aren’t necessarily a game-changer, but look more like bumps in the road—assuming the economy makes a comeback in the second half of 2020, as many economists believe it might.

 First, a quick reminder of what 5G represents and its possible implications for consumers and investors.

-5G means fifth-generation cellular.
-5G speeds will be exponentially faster than current 4G connectivity; typical speeds are expected to be measured in gigabytes per second, allowing near-instant content downloads.
+5G, or “fifth-generation” cellular speeds, will be exponentially faster than current 4G connectivity.
+Typical speeds are expected to be measured in gigabytes per second, allowing near-instant content downloads.

-One of the first consumer benefits will be in wearable technology and the connected-device space, known as the internet of things, as 5G will allow these products to work faster.
+One of the first consumer benefits will be in wearable technology and the connected-device space, known as the internet of things.
+5G will allow these products to work faster.